-So which car is the best for 2021?
-So far the best-selling electric car has been the Tesla Model 3; the standard plus and long-range in particular.
+So far the bestselling electric car has been the , the Standard Plus and Long Range in particular.
 This vehicle, quite astonishingly, competes in deal volumes with the likes of the Ford Fiesta and Vauxhall Corsa.
-This is incredible when you think that a Tesla Model 3 ranges in prices of £40-60,000!
+This is incredible when you think that a ranges in prices of £40-60,000!
 Of course some of this can be attributed to the massive growth of EV’s in the business contract hire and salary sacrifice markets, where the absence of BiK has led to many company car drivers making more practical financial decisions on their tax position.

 As an EV emits zero grams of CO2 this means that for tax year 2021/22, only 1% BiK is attributed to this type of vehicle.
 In practical terms, you have drivers paying £10-20 per month for the benefit of using an electric company car.
 Compare this to the usual £300-500 they would be paying for realistic alternatives and you can see why it is an easy decision to make; saving £3,000-5,000 per year in tax certainly focuses the mind.
 Another growing area has been the salary sacrifice aspect to our motoring culture.